pnggroup/libpng/projects/visualc71/README.txt

 This code is released under the libpng license.
 For conditions of distribution and use, see copyright notice in png.h

+Changes in libpng 15:
+* The standard calling convention (used in all builds) is __stdcall for libpng exported functions and __cdecl for function callbacks.
+  Consequently the VB configuration is no longer required but is provided in libpng15vb.dll for backward compatibility.
+* The DEF file is no longer required, the DLLs link by name.
+A standard DEF file, libpng.def, is included in the distribution for applications that require link by number (ordinal), builds that require link by number should use the ordinals from this file (or from png.h).

 Assumptions:
 * The libpng source files are in ..\..
 * The zlib source files are in ..\..\..\zlib